markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 ## Modelling
 We have $$N$$ players in the dataset, each player $$n \in N$$ has $$y_{n}$$ goals (successes) out of $$k_{n}$$ penalty attempts (trials).
+### Assumptions
+- We assume that penalty taking is a skill